exposit/slackifpy/README.md

   In Debian using LXDE, if you use the file manager, you can hit F4 to open a terminal in the current file folder.
 Otherwise, you'll need to use "cd" and "ls" to navigate.
 Every interpreter has notes and install instructions -- the steps I list here worked for me but there are a lot of variables.

     - **BOCFEL** Bocfel should cover a pretty wide number of games (including zblorb).
 To compile, download and unpack the archive.
 READ THE README.
 READ THE BUILDING file.
-Then open a terminal window in the bocfel directory and type "make GLK=" and wait for it to finish.
+Do what they say.
+Then open a terminal window in the bocfel directory and type "make" and wait for it to finish.
 Then copy the new bocfel file to the "terps" subfolder.

       https://bocfel.codeplex.com/